 As part of an intelligent knee brace project for a start-up company, I was responsible for all proof of concept design programs integrated with virtual product development (VPD) simulations to predict knee brace function and performance in a typical NFL game environment for both contact and non-contact anterior cruciate ligament (ACL) injury mechanisms prior to building a physical prototype.
 The research program included the following steps:

-- Performed an epidemiologic study of anterior cruciate ligament (ACL) inuries in the National Football League (NFL), I analyzed both contact and non-contact injury mechanisms using video replays of in-game NFL ACL injuries over a 2 year period (2012 and 2013 NFL season).
+- Performed an epidemiological study of anterior cruciate ligament (ACL) injuries in the National Football League (NFL).
+Analyzed both contact and non-contact injury mechanisms using video replays of in-game NFL ACL injuries over a 2 year period (2012 and 2013 NFL season).

-- Conducted 3D motion capture studies using a passive optical motion capture system with synchronized force plate and EMG data for single-leg high acceleration/deceleration movement patterns (cutting and jumping) representative of the non-contact NFL ACL injury mechanism, as well as for a typical quarterback (QB) throwing motion representative of a contact NFL ACL injury mechanism also in support of the knee brace project.
+- Conducted 3D motion capture studies using a passive optical motion capture system with synchronized force plate and EMG data for single-leg high acceleration/deceleration movement patterns (cutting and jumping) representative of the non-contact NFL ACL injury mechanism, as well as for a typical quarterback (QB) throwing motion representative of a contact NFL ACL injury mechanism.
 These studies were performed on 10 different subjects for each activity and also included a detailed subject calibration phase for subsequent forward dynamics modeling.

 - Kinematic studies were performed on the cutting and jumping motion capture data to determine angular velocity ranges at the knee joint for inertial sensor technical specifications as well as player characterization studies.